 Select one air helper spring from your kit.
 Install the upper bracket by aligning the threaded holes on the air spring with the small holes on the upper bracket.
 Fasten the upper bracket to the air spring using the 3/8"-16 x 3/4" flanged hex bolt as shown in Figure "A".
 Install the air fitting as shown in Figure "A".
-Tighten the air fitting so as to make contact with the nylon ring and then tighten 1/4 turn to snug the fitting.
-No thread sealant is needed.
+Tighten the air fitting securely to engage the orange thread sealant.
 Insert the two 3/8"-16 x 4 1/2" carriage bolts into the lower bracket.
-Next, attach the lower bracket and disk to the air spring using the 3/8"-16 x 3/4" flanged hex bolt see Figure "A".
+Next, attach the lower bracket and disk to the air spring using the 3/8"-16 x 3/4" flanged hex bolt finger tight see Figure "A".
 Refer to Figure "A" & "B" for proper orientation of the lower bracket.